7diogo-luis/ZIRCON/README.md

 ## ZIRCON Layout Geometry File (.zlg)

 ### General rules
-1. The filename should be the stations abbreviation, for ease of use.
+1. The filename must have no white spaces.
+It should be the stations abbreviation, for ease of use.
 The filename must be equal to the filename of the corresponding **.zlt** file
 2. All caps
 3. No trailing or leading spaces
 4. No empty lines, except for last line
 5. Tabs should used before data points to denote dependency between encoded elements
 6. Data point arguments are separated by whitespaces
-7. Any distance unit can be used, but it must be globally used
+7. The distance unit used in the **.zop** file must be used in the **.zlg** file

 ### Encoding a section
 1. Write the section's label